Beirut explosion caused massive pollution – how bad is it? | DW | 27.08.2020

 Not only would these gases mix with Beirut's already dangerous air pollution levels — a combination of fossil fuel combustion, sea salt, and mineral dust — which were estimated at least 150% over the World Health Organization's standards before the disaster, but also with demolition dust.

 There's no up-to-date information on the level of air pollution at the moment: Beirut shut down its monitoring system to cut costs in 2019.
-In previous years, though, Lebanon has averaged roughly 30 micrograms of fine particulate matter (PM2.5) per cubic meter, far above the World Health Organization's recommendation of 10 micrograms per cubic meter.
+In previous years, though, Lebanon has averaged roughly 30 micrograms of fine particulate matter (PM2.5) per cubic meter, far above the 10 micrograms per cubic meter.

 "There's the demolition construction, demolition waste from the buildings, the walls, the concrete.
 There's a lot of glass, obviously, also from the buildings and some from the high rises that were the curtain wall, so a lot of glass," says Jihan Seoud, who manages the UNDP's Energy and Environment Program in Beirut.